Annie Gentils Gallery

 Annie Gentils Gallery, founded in 1986, presents contemporary multimedia and conceptual work, as well as painting and sculpture.
 The gallery has two floors.
 This makes it possible to organise two concurrent exhibitions or to make an important solo exhibition or group exhibition.

-Their aim is to to give a platform to contemporary Belgian and international artists, some even from the early beginnings of their artistic development.
+Their aim is to give a platform to contemporary Belgian and international artists, some even from the early beginnings of their artistic development.
 The gallery is well known for his consistent line of quality and critical engagement.
 Publications and editions have supported the activities of the gallery from the early years until today.